gmells/mellsbank/README.md

 # Mellsbank

-  _Mellsbanak is a real-time, multi-bank digital wallet for seamless transfers and smart money management._
+  _Mellsbank is a real-time, multi-bank digital wallet for seamless transfers and smart money management._

 ## <a name="introduction">:star2: Introduction</a>